|

 ultimate solution for the lost diver consists of a radio transmitter

-that they carry with them during the dive and activate as needed on the
+that is carried with them during the dive and activated as needed on the

 SAR homing frequency, which can be located by the Coast Guard or any